 What is counselling?

-As a Person-Centred Counsellor, I offer a safe and supportive relationship which is firmly based in warmth, genuineness, understanding and acceptance, and it is this kind of relationship that can enable you to achieve your personal aims.
+As a person-centred Counsellor, I offer a safe and supportive relationship which is firmly based in warmth, genuineness, understanding and acceptance, and it is this kind of relationship that can enable you to become the person you really are, or would like to be.

 There are different forms of counselling - one may suit you better than others, yet it is most effective when you feel comfortable with the Counsellor and have a commitment and openness to the experience.